 With that out of the way, let’s take a look at some of the tips that have helped me write my way through 5+ manuscripts.
 And counting.

 - You kinda need to be fluent in the language of your choice

 Now, this goes without saying, but I’ve CPed enough manuscripts in my life to know that not everyone follows this rule.
 I’m not talking about a basic grasp here.
 You need to dig deep.
 To know the difference subbing ‘slash’ for ‘cut’ can have on your sentence.
 And let me tell you, Word synonyms is not a tool you should constantly rely on (though I encourage you to use it sometimes, especially when stuck).
 The problem is that if you’re writing with only a handful of words, your paragraphs get real repetitive, real fast.
 So branch out.
 Pick up a dictionary.
-Take some online courses.
+Take some free online courses.
 Pay attention to nuances.
 It can do wonders.

 - Know the dialect

 This is something all writers should research, to be honest.
 If you’re writing contemporary YA, you need to know how teenagers talk.
 Again, the Internet will be your best friend.
 And catch up on those American/country of choice shows, they’re a goldmine.

 If you’re writing historical, pick up books from that time period.
 Oh, you’re more of a medieval fan?
 Great, other writers are as well, and they’ve written books.
 Know your category and read, see what words they used, where, and, most importantly, why.

 As much as you can, as diversely as you can.
 Don’t just stick to one genre, or you’ll be biased in your own use of the language.
 Coming back to English novels, there’s (usually) a pretty big difference between a gritty Adult thriller and a fun, upbeat YA contemporary.
 Branch out.